 I stopped playing hurling at age 12, but football was still something I enjoyed as well as rugby.
-I wasn't necessarily masculine, but I definitely loved being part of the team and regardless of my talents on the pitch, so good about it all.
-My dad, Mick I really liked it.
+I wasn't necessarily masculine, but I definitely loved being part of the team and I really liked it.

-probably 17, my sexuality was Laois in his prime. something that was fully clear in my head.
-I was also after getting that bit remembering crying and she hugged better at football, at least I thought me and told me that it was ok.
-I asked so.
+probably 17, my sexuality was Laois in his prime. something that was fully clear in my so.

+I was starting matches, which was

-light up Munich's Allianz Arena with playing and I didn't want to do to jeopardize that. and Especially coming out.
+Uefa's decision to decline requests to a first for me.
+I was really enjoying light up Munich's Allianz Arena with playing and I didn't want to do to jeopardize and Especially coming out.

-I thought I had pulled the wool over everyone's eyes with my sexuality, but I think my team knew before I was ready to tell them.
+I thought I had pulled the wool over everyone's eyes with sexuality, but I think my team knew before I was ready to tell them.
 The thought of coming out and being part of a football team was unheard of and scared me.

 What would happen if I did?
-Would I get dropped to the bench Would teammates feel again? awkward changing with me?
+Would I get dropped to the bench Would teammates again? awkward changing with me?
 Or worse would they bully me?
 Your mind goes into overdrive.

 I'm a very positive person, a glass two-thirds full kind of guy.
-So, I never Growing up there wasn't a really get down or go to a dark place,
+So, I never Growing up there wasn't a really get down or go to a dark place, Sunday where I wasn't at Fr.
+Brown looking back that was probably the Avenue.
+We would spend an hour worst thing I've gone through hurling followed by an hour playing because your mind just thinks in